Caramel Peach Snickerdoodle Bars

 These Caramel Peach Snickerdoodle Bars are the perfect simple way to enjoy peaches all summer long!

-The cream of tartar and cream cheese in this recipe both help to create a slightly tangy flavor and soft chewy texture.
-That extra egg yolk also lends a rich chewy bite.
-I added in a tablespoon of milk to loosen up the dough to create a nice smooth bar.
+The cream of tartar and cream cheese both help to create a slightly tangy flavor and soft chewy texture in these Snickerdoodle Bars.
+That extra egg yolk also lends a rich chewy bite, and the little addition of milk helps create a nice smooth bar.

-You can use fresh peaches that you peel, pit, and slice or you can use thawed frozen sliced peaches here!
+You can use fresh peaches that you peel, pit, and slice – or you can use thawed frozen sliced peaches.
 If using fresh, make sure the peaches are ripe.

 The caramel peach topping may look like a lot of ingredients, but really you’re just combining them all in a skillet for less than 10 minutes.
-It couldn’t be simpler.
-Cooking the peaches in this butter sugar mixture is what creates that caramel flavor.
-Way simpler than making actual caramel but just as tasty!
+Super easy, promise!
+Cooking the peaches in this butter/sugar mixture is what creates that caramel flavor.
+Way simpler than making actual caramel, but just as tasty.

 The snickerdoodle bars can be stored in an airtight container for up to 3 days before topping.
 Once you top the bars with the caramel mixture they should be eaten that day.
-Or, you can refrigerate the topped bars overnight then reheat in the microwave to serve.
+Or, you can refrigerate the topped bars overnight and reheat in the microwave before serving.

 Caramel Peach Snickerdoodle Bars feature a chewy cinnamon cookie bar layer loaded with a homemade gooey caramel peach topping.